Research safety compliance processes are overseen by SFU's Vice-President, Research and International, but are managed by Safety and Risk Services.

 - Supervisors are required to adequately plan their field activities and assess and mitigate the risks.
 This will include, for example, ensuring team members have appropriate training, have adequate personal protective equipment, and know how to secure emergency assistance.

-- SFU personnel and students who participate in scuba diving or snorkeling activities as part of their research, occupation or instruction must be registered in the SFU Scientific Diving Program.
+- SFU personnel and students who participate in scuba diving or snorkelling activities as part of their research, occupation or instruction must be registered in the SFU Scientific Diving Program.
 Before undertaking diving activities under university auspices, they must have received authorization to dive/snorkel from the University Diving Safety Officer.